reclaimprotocol/attestor-core/README.md

 ## License

-This project is licensed under a [custom license](https://github.com/reclaimprotocol/.github/blob/main/LICENSE).
+This project is licensed under a [AGPL v3](./LICENSE).
 By contributing to this project, you agree that your contributions will be licensed under its terms.

 Thank you for your contributions!